Robust Parametric Estimation of Avian Cranial Morphology: Introduction

 \section{Introduction}

 The morphology of the avian skull offers critical insights into the evolutionary adaptations of birds to their respective ecological niches~\cite{bock1974avian}.
-In particular, the skull is not a single functional unit but a dynamic structure where features such as the beak, cranium, and sensory organs are subject to interconnected evolutionary pressures~\cite{zusi1993patterns}.
-Also, avian skull evolution is not simply a reflection of feeding ecology but is also significantly shaped by factors such as habitat density and migration~\cite{hunt2023ecological}.
+In particular, the avian skull is a highly integrated functional complex of bones rather than a monolithic structure.
+The modular variation within these specific elements, such as the beak, neurocranium, and orbits, and how they respond to interconnected evolutionary pressures~\cite{zusi1993patterns}, is what ultimately drives the remarkable morphological diversity observed across avian lineages.
+Avian skull evolution is therefore not simply a reflection of feeding ecology, but a complex integration shaped by biomechanical constraints and factors such as habitat density and migration~\cite{hunt2023ecological}.
 Darwin's finches, a classic model for adaptive radiation, have been extensively studied~\cite{grant201440,farrington2014evolutionary,navalon2020consequences}.
-In particular, most prior works have focused on the shape of the beaks of Darwin's finches and their implications~\cite{herrel2005bite,grant2006evolution,al2021geometry,mosleh2023beak}.
+In particular, most prior works have focused on the morphology of the beaks of Darwin's finches and their implications~\cite{herrel2005bite,grant2006evolution,al2021geometry,mosleh2023beak}.
 Besides the finch beaks, Genbrugge et~al.~\cite{genbrugge2011head} analyzed the head length, depth, and width of \emph{Geospiza fortis}.
-Also, Tokita et~al.~\cite{tokita2017cranial} compared the cranial shape of Darwin's finches and Hawaiian honeycreepers using landmark-based comparative morphometrics.
+Also, Tokita et~al.~\cite{tokita2017cranial} compared the cranial morphology of Darwin's finches and Hawaiian honeycreepers using landmark-based comparative morphometrics.
 However, many other cranial features of Darwin's finches remain less studied.
 For other avian skulls, a few prior works have explored the relationship between the avian eye, orbit, and sclerotic ring~\cite{hall2008anatomical}, the relationship between brain shape and orbital shape~\cite{kawabe2013variation}, and the exo- and endocranial covariation~\cite{marugan2006avian}.
 Therefore, it is natural to ask whether one can extract more geometric features from the skulls of Darwin's finches and their relatives and perform a more comprehensive analysis on the relationship between different features.
+While high-dimensional shape analysis techniques such as landmark-based geometric morphometrics and diffeomorphic mappings are commonly used, they often impose strict topological requirements on the given shape data.
+Natural fenestrae and taphonomic damage (holes, cracks) frequently render museum specimens topologically complex.
+Consequently, standard geometric morphometrics, diffeomorphic mapping, or parameterization methods often fail or require labor-intensive manual repair, thereby hindering the high-throughput analysis of large-scale datasets.
+Therefore, it is desirable to have a complementary, fully unsupervised framework that is capable of extracting robust parametric estimates from such imperfect data.